La Palma volcanic ash cloud disrupts Tenerife flights | Business

 La Palma volcanic ash cloud disrupts Tenerife flights

-Tenerife's northern airport remains open and planes can safely land and take off, but several flights were cancelled or diverted to the island's southern terminal, an Aena spokesperson told Reuters.
-La Palma's airport will remain closed until 1 p.m. on Saturday at the earliest, she said.
+An ash cloud from the Cumbre Vieja volcano on Spain's La Palma disrupted air traffic on Friday on the neighbouring island of Tenerife, although conditions improved later in the day, airport operator Aena said.
+Tenerife's northern airport was open and planes could safely land and take off but several flights were cancelled or diverted to the island's southern terminal, an Aena spokesperson said.

 - Country: